a city with graphics of digital interconnectivity

 Imported Vehicles

-Tariff Status: A 25% tariff on imported vehicles went into effect on April 3; on May 9, the U.S. and the UK reached an agreement to reduce the tariff on imported vehicles from the UK to 10%.
+Tariff Status: A 25% tariff on imported vehicles went into effect on April 3; the U.S. has reached trade agreements with Japan, South Korea, and the EU to set tariffs at 15% for imported vehicles.

 Potential Impact: Forecast increase of 8.5% to 10% on the average vehicle price in the U.S., ranging from $4,000 to $10,000 depending on model.